 RTB has a built-in DIR and LOAD command, so you can load up the demos and run them – e.g.

-dir load spiral run
+dir load bubble run

 And off you go.

 If you have used ssh to login to your Raspberry Pi from another Linux PC, then you can use the ssh -X command and RTB will run on the Pi and display locally, however it will be very slow as the SDL libraries do not lend themselves to speed when used like this.
+You’ll also need to start it with the -s flag to disable the sound system.